nicksoan/QGo/README.md

 # QGo

-QGo is a versatile command parser application that allows users to execute various types of commands, including opening websites, accessing UNC paths, opening local folders, and running executable files.
-The application also supports custom shortcuts for frequently used commands.
+QGo is a versatile command parser application that allows users to execute various types of commands, including opening websites, accessing UNC paths, local folders, and running executable files.

 ## Features